mtadie-collab/Geometallurgy-Short-Course/README.md

    - Click the Colab badge to open the notebook.
 Save a copy to your Google Drive to begin working.
    - Run cells sequentially, following the instructions within each notebook.

-## Setup
+## 🤓 Optional Setup

 ### Cloning the repository to your Google Drive
-The workshop will include multiple hands-on examples, and participants will have the opportunity to get to know the various EDA tools available.
 We will rely on the Python programming language, implemented in [Google Colab](https://colab.google/) which requires no setup and provides access to compute resources.

-To take part in the workshop, you will need to clone this GitHub repository (repo) into your own personal Google Drive.
+You can to clone this GitHub repository (repo) into your own personal Google Drive.

 The `clone-repo` file will guide you through the process of cloning the repo to your own Google Drive.
 You can open the `clone-repo` file directly by clicking on the "Open in Colab" button below.
 Note that this will navigate you to the Google Colab site, so you may want to open in a new tab.
 You will need to provide permission for the repository to be cloned to your Google Drive.
 If you prefer, you may simply download the repository as a zip-file and upload it to your Google Drive manually.